-Community service is a standard penalty in many Las Vegas Justice Court and Municipal Court criminal cases.
+Community service is a standard penalty in many Las Vegas Justice Court and Las Vegas Municipal Court criminal cases.
 Defendants can usually serve their hours at any registered non-profit organization in Clark County.

-Providing services to the community is also a way for defendants convicted of a crime to avoid paying a fine: Every hour of service performed reduces the fine by $10.
+Providing services to the community is also a way for defendants convicted of a crime to avoid paying a fine: Every hour of volunteering reduces the fine by $10.

 Defendants must be careful to complete all the required hours by the due date the judge sets.
 Otherwise, the judge may order them to jail.

-In this article, our Nevada criminal defense attorneys discuss serving community service in Las Vegas criminal cases:
+In this article, our Nevada criminal defense attorneys discuss:

-Community service is a mandatory penalty in certain Nevada criminal cases.
-Defendants who are ordered to do service must volunteer for a predetermined number of hours at a verified and registered non-profit service agency (501(c)(3)).
+It is a mandatory penalty in certain Nevada criminal cases.
+These defendants must volunteer for a predetermined number of hours at a verified and registered non-profit service agency (501(c)(3)).

-Common examples of service to the Las Vegas community include:
+Common examples of volunteer opportunities to the Las Vegas community include:

 - gathering trash by the side of the highway

 - handing out food at soup kitchens or food banks